American Flyer Displays & History

 Eureka Stores - Windber, PA

-The equipment and display shown in these photos lead me to believe that the display is from 1950.
+The equipment and display shown in the historic interior photos below lead me to believe that the display is from 1950.
 The inserts at the top of the display changed from year to year, but only the 1950 displays featured an "Electronic Whistle" as opposed to later inserts that featured an "Air Chime Whistle."
 Also, the whistling billboard shown in the photo features an Alco PA.
 That locomotive and the billboard whistle featuring it, were not manufactured until 1950, so the photos could be no earlier than that.
 The presence of a depressed center floodlight car with generator, which was first introduced in 1950 also dates this as 1950.

 Front View of Toy Display Area